 Developing grip strength is an important part of strength training.
-Grip strength is necessary for practically every heavy pulling lift; cleans, deadlifts, rows, pull-ups.
-Not only will strengthening your grip allow you to pull heavier weights, but strong forearms will make you look more defined and muscular.
+Grip strength is necessary for practically every heavy pull; cleans, deadlifts, rows, pull-ups.
+Not only will strengthening your grip allow you to pull heavier weights, but thicker, stronger forearms will make you look more defined and muscular.
 Here are some ways you can build massive forearms.

 10 Ways to Build Massive Forearms

-The obvious way to increase your forearm strength is to make sure you’re incorporating enough movements into your workout that require a solid grip – but while not using straps.
-The average person shouldn’t need straps for the standard pulls like the deadlift, pull-ups, or rows.
+The obvious way to increase your forearm strength and size is to make damn sure that you are incorporating enough movements into your workout that require a solid grip – but while not using straps.
+The average person shouldn’t need straps for their standard pulls like the deadlift, pull-ups, or rows.
 If you’ve grown accustomed to using straps, the sooner you stop using them and start strengthening your grip the better off you’ll be.

-As far as hooks go… don’t even think about it.
+As far as those hooked gloves go, don’t even think about it.

 # 2 – Isolate the muscles with weights

-In order to speed up the process of developing an iron grip you will need to do more than just toss the straps – you will need to start thinking of your forearms a body part that deserves specific attention.
+In order to speed up the process of developing an iron grip you will need to do more than just toss the straps.
+You’ll need to start thinking of your forearms a body part that deserves specific attention.
 Fortunately it’s easy to incorporate a handful of exercises that target the wrist flexors, extensors, and the brachioradialis with the equipment you already have.
-Add the following three exercises to the end of a pulling day and see how your forearms feel after that.
+Add the following three movements to the end of a pulling day and see how your arms feel after that.

-(Most people are familiar with the following movements, but the images link to instructions for those who are not.)
+(Most people are familiar with the following movements, but the images link to instructions for those who are not and would like guidance.)

 Hammer Curl (click image for instructions)